 Inside Moisture vs. In Between Panes

-Why Condensation on Windows Can Be an Issue
+Why Condensation on Windows Can Be Trouble

-Although you might consider condensation on the inside of your windows is a cosmetic concern, it could also be a sign your home has higher humidity.
-If this is the case, water could also be condensing on window frames, cold walls or other surfaces.
-Even a thin film of water can cause wood surfaces to mildew or rot over time, promoting the growth of mildew or mold.
+Though you might presume condensation in your windows is a cosmetic concern, it could also be indicating your home has excess humidity.
+If this is in fact the case, water may also be condensing on window frames, cold walls or other surfaces.
+Even a small film of water can help wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.

-How to Decrease Humidity Inside Your Home
+How to Reduce Humidity Inside Your Home

-Additional Ways to Decrease Condensation on Windows
+Additional Ways to Lower Condensation on Windows